rikinmathur/Time-Delay-Calculation-Using-Machine-Learning/README.md

 Getting Started

 The code for the C programming is done in PSOC and is not published in this repository as it is a property of the Analog Lab at Columbia University.
-However, the MATLAB code provides UART detetion and Machine learning analysis.
+However, the MATLAB code provides UART detection and Machine learning analysis.

 Prerequisites